jaredthecarrot/English-to-Spanish-Image-Translation/README.md

 #Language

 Python

   Version 3.9 or higher
-Hardware Requirements
+Hardware Requirements:
   NVIDIA GPU with CUDA
   Windows 10 or higher

 ---------------------------------------------------------------------------------------------------------------------------------------------------